Alert: Notifications at reduced capacity during COVID-19 restrictions

 Do PCBUs need to investigate notifiable events?

-Although the Health and Safety at Work Act 2015 does not explicitly state that PCBUs must investigate notifiable events, investigations of notifiable events form part of good practice to identify and manage work risk.
+Although HSWA does not explicitly state that PCBUs must investigate notifiable events3, investigations of notifiable events form part of good practice to identify and manage work risk.

 After notifiable events PCBUs should consider: